-Eligible employees can take up to 52 weeks Statutory Adoption Leave.
+Employees can take up to 52 weeks’ Statutory Adoption Leave.
 The first 26 weeks is known as ‘Ordinary Adoption Leave’, the last 26 weeks as ‘Additional Adoption Leave’.

 Leave can start:

-- up to 14 days before the child starts living with the employee (UK adoptions)
+- on the date the child starts living with the employee or up to 14 days before the expected placement date (UK adoptions)

 - when the child arrives in the UK or within 28 days of this date (overseas adoptions)